RTMecha/BetterLegacy/snapshots.md

 - Added playerEnable modifers.
 This shows / hides specific players.
 - Added playerEnableDamage modifies.
 Modifies players damageable state.

+## Fixes
+- Fixed prefab parenting desync not working in cases where the both the object and its parent are from a prefab.
+- Fixed level ending on restart.

 ------------------------------------------------------------------------------------------

 # snapshot-2025.8.5 - (pre-1.8.0) [Aug 5, 2025]